 Rebates for electric hybrid water heaters

-We’ve partnered with manufacturers and local retailers to offer $500 off new electric hybrid water heaters (EHWH).
+We’ve partnered with manufacturers and local retailers to offer $750 off new energy-saving electric hybrid water heaters (EHWH).
+They’re ENERGY STAR® certified, so you can be sure you’re making the most energy efficient choice.

 To receive this rebate, visit a participating retailer and scan the in-store PUD QR code with your mobile device or visit snopud.com/retailcoupon.
 Follow the prompts to receive your coupon, which will appear on screen and be sent to your email.
 Then, present your digital coupon at checkout.

 You can also complete this process before you visit the participating retailer and present your digital coupon at checkout.
-Coupon expires 12/31/22.
+From now through December 31, 2023, get $750 off the purchase of a qualifying EHWH (regularly $500)!

 Before you buy an EHWH, make sure it’s right for your home (see information below).